theMasix/telegram-scdl/README.md

 ## Deployment

-I deployed the app on Fandogh PaaS.
+I deployed the app on [Fandogh Cloud](https://fandogh.cloud/) PaaS.
 You can do it too!

 ### Fandogh First Deployment